ArtHome12/vzmuinebot/README.md

 # Service chat
 The bot has the ability to send messages about some actions to a special service chat:
-* new user login
+* new user logon
 * ordering through a bot
 * completion or cancellation of the order by the customer or manager

 To enable this feature, you need to add the chat ID to the `LOG_GROUP_ID=ID` variable, as shown above.
 To find out the chat `ID`:
 * add a bot to chat
-* in chat send command /chat and bot will report the identifier.
+* in chat send command `/chat` and bot will report the identifier.